-- Supply 8+ hours of sunlight: Like most fruiting plants, apple trees need a sufficient amount of sunlight to grow and fruit properly.
-Sunlight is converted into sugars through photosynthesis in the leaves.
+- Provide full sun (6+ hours a day): Sunlight is converted into sugars through photosynthesis in the leaves.
 Without enough sugar and energy, apple trees will lack foliage and fruit.
 Apple trees grow best in USDA hardiness zones 3-9 and trees that face a southern direction will get the most amount of sun.

-- Avoid planting near junipers or cedars: Apple trees can get a highly contagious fungal disease from juniper and cedar trees.
-For this reason, plant apple trees at least 1000 feet away from juniper and cedar trees and remove any weeds in a 6-foot radius around the apple tree.
+- Avoid planting near junipers or cedars: Apple trees can get a disease called apple cedar rust.
+For this reason, plant apple trees away from juniper and cedar trees and remove any weeds in a 6-foot radius around the apple tree.
 For more information on Cedar Apple Rust, check out my recent post: How to Fix Yellow Leaves on Apple Trees.

 - Prune any leaves that look scorched or spotted: Apple trees can get many conditions and diseases, and one of the best ways to prevent them from spreading is to prune the diseased leaves.
 For example, Fire Blight is a bacterial disease that has the appearance of brown and scorched leaves and commonly affects apple and pear trees.
 While there isn’t a cure for it, there are many treatments and practices to prevent it.

 If your apple tree is a mature size, but still isn’t fruiting, here are some common causes: